-The damage from oral piercings can be subtle at first and may not be obvious or painful for many years.
-Lip and tongue piercings are certainly stylish, but the long-term effects to your dental health can be surprisingly high.
+The damage from oral piercings like midline tongue piercings can be subtle at first and may not be obvious or painful for many years.
+Lip and tongue piercings are certainly stylish, but the long-term effects on your dental health can be surprisingly high.

 Most Damaging Piercings

 Tongue piercings can be particularly damaging to the front teeth if the person likes to play with their piercing or tap it against their teeth.
 However, both tongue and lip piercings can rub against the gums and teeth to cause damage over time.
 Catastrophic damage can occur in case of injury to the mouth, which can cause piercings to collide with teeth and fracture enamel.

 A pierced site could also cause damage to soft tissues given a sufficient impact.
 Connections like these can lead to infection and nerve damage.